dgapitts/pg-ora-demo-scripts/docs/FF-and-HOT-updates-part-01.md

 * this is a good start point - nice summary https://www.cybertec-postgresql.com/en/hot-updates-in-postgresql-for-better-performance/
 * but I want to work through some of the details
 * also expand on how to monitor and tune this

+### Test 01 - simple table, with spare space (90% fillfactor) plus no UPDATEs on INDEXed columns so 3 out of 3 HOT updates

+Below I step through a very simple scenario:
+* simple table, with fillfactor=90 and 100 rows - spread over two pages (as per ctid details below)
+* no UPDATEs on INDEXed columns
+* as per pg_stat_user_tables we have 3 out of 3 i.e. 100% HOT updates

 ### Setup with fillfactor 90 - three HOT updates